anovos/anovos-docs/docs/using-anovos/config_file.md

 This group of transformers functions used to converting a categorical attribute into numerical attribute(s).

-**🚧 TODO: Please clarify and provide an example for the following:**
-Users should use only one function at a time and section of other function should be commented like if user want to use categorical to numerical conversion using unsupervised method then all Section of categorical to numerical conversion using supervised method should be commented.

 #### `cat_to_num_unsupervised`

 🔎 _Corresponds to [`transformers.cat_to_num_unsupervised`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.cat_to_num_unsupervised)_